Hello everyone! I’m Ascen, with my heart split between the beaches of my hometown Almería and the skies of Madrid, where I lived for 8 years.

 With my first salary working as an engineer I started saving to take an Interrail trip and that’s where I recovered a part of my childhood that I had left hidden in a corner.
 My past as a Scout.
 I packed my backpack after 15 years and filled it with enthusiasm again as I did in each summer camp.

-During a 10-month work stop, the blog was born and it became my main task as by then I could dedicate myself full time to it.
-The reason is that I was trying to get a Visa to move to the United States, but it lasted very long.
+During a 10-month work stop, the blog was born and it became my main hobby as by then I could dedicate myself full time to it.
+The reason behind this stop is that I was trying to get a Visa to move to the United States, but it lasted very long.

 Step by step, Dani became increasingly involved in the project with his incredible photographs.
 And then it was inevitable that he adopted what until then it was my project and we renamed it Capture the Atlas with a new focus as a travel and photography website.